techidaily/site-twitter-videos/source/_posts/new-twitters-guide-to-downloading-gifs-a-step-by-step-approach.md

 ![](https://images.wondershare.com/filmora/article-images/loopagain-gif.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/-G7cU8dYvuI?si=JaKqRcW6qq9CDvty" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 It is one of the most popular tools for getting GIF images from Twitter and is available easily for most of devices.
 Its’ incredible features make it more useful and handy for users and one can collect huge stuff of images as well as animations using this tool.
 You need to follow few simple steps to get your file and users will be glad to know that it can also convert your Twitter downloaded GIF images into other media shareable formats.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/S0b9szh8vEk?si=NlGzpJ6MN_SJNk5A" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Add more fun on you GIF with Wondershare Filmora